SDC-Samwise/Products/README.md

 ## Details

-### Step 1:
+### Step 1: API Endpoints and Local testing
-Created all the API endpoints and routes.
-Local benchmarks for each endpoint averaged around 800ms without index, a bulk of that coming from the Styles endpoint.
+After creating all the API endpoints and routes, local benchmarks for each endpoint averaged around 800ms.
 After indexing, query speeds increased from 3 seconds to 50ms (using PgAdmin) and 10ms (using Postman).
-Local stress test with K6 shows that the breakpoint was at 500VUs.
+Local stress test with K6 shows that the breakpoint was at 500VUs (virtual users) per second.

-### Local Query Results
+### Query Results

 | Indexing | Time          |
 | :---     | :----:        |